mgimeno/knights-tour/README.md

 ## Development

-This project has been developed in a single file (aside from images) using just plain Javascript, CSS and HTML with no libraries/dependencies.
+Single HTML file (aside from images) for simplicity/portability using vanilla Javascript, CSS and HTML with no libraries/dependencies.